jacobdufault/fullinspector/assets/docs_generator/source/customization.rst

 InspectorAutomaticReferenceInstantation         If true, then the reflected inspector will automatically instantiated null values to their default constructor value.

 InspectorAutomaticallyShowPublicProperties      If true, then the inspector will automatically show public fields and properties.
 If this is false, then only properties with a ``[ShowInInspector]`` attribute will be shown in the inspector.

+ShowOpenScriptButton                            Should the "Open Script" button above every inspected BaseBehavior instance be shown?

 ==========================================      ============================================================